0x000m/0x000m.github.io/testing.md

 ### 3. Children

    3.1.
-"I was reminded the other night by someone of the "'National
+I was reminded the other night by someone of the "'National
         security' is the root passphrase of the Constitution."
 The idea being that the normal Constitutional protections are bypassed by invocation of "national security."
 But it occurs to me that we are